 As a biologist you explore the true science of life.
 There is an ongoing need for the application of biological research, and some of the greatest scientific accomplishments of the future are likely to result from this.
 We’re investigating bioengineering projects, the development of renewable resource, and the potential for genetics and genomics to revolutionise medicine and health.

-The vast and diverse world of living organisms offers a huge range of potential for study and work, and at Essex we give you the opportunity to explore everything from the impact of climate change on coral reefs, the biology of sporting achievements, and cancer and stem cell biology, to the development of new artificial blood products.
+The vast and diverse world of living organisms offers a huge range of potential for study and work, and at Essex we give you the opportunity to explore the impact of climate change on coral reefs, the biology of sporting achievements, and cancer and stem cell biology, to the development of new artificial blood products.

 - Animal behaviour and ecology